Top 10 Best Sites

 Answer the following questions to get clear on what you want:

-Once you identify if or how you would like him to remain in your life, take action that is congruent with your choice and release him as a love interest.
-Focus on matching your actions and behavior with your intentions moving forward while remembering that your ultimate goal is to move on and get over him.
+Once you identify if you would like him to remain in your life, take action that is consistent with your choice and release him as a love interest.
+Focus on matching your actions and behavior with your intentions moving forward.
+Remember that your ultimate goal is to move on and get over him.

 If your intention is to turn him into a friend and keep him in your life, create distance by avoiding flirting, date-like situations, and contact that is too often or too intimate.